cstjean/ScikitLearn.jl/docs/index.md

 aims to bring these capabilities to Julia.
 Its primary goal is to integrate both Julia- and Python-defined models together into the scikit-learn framework.

+This library uses docstrings extensively (type `?function_name` at the REPL).
 The primary source of information, tutorial, etc. is at [scikit-learn.org](http://scikit-learn.org/stable/documentation.html), but please see [how to read the Python documentation](python) beforehand.

-TODO: [RDataset, PCA, RidgeRegression + cross-validation]